 This unit will expand on your prior study of x-ray equipment and imaging processes of specialised imaging technologies.
 The primary focus of the unit is on the technical fundamentals (both theoretical and practical) of Computed Tomography to enable safe and effective scan technique.
-You will examine in detail the equipment operation of computed tomography and its processes of data acquisition, processing, reconstruction and display.
-You will explore dose and image optimisation strategies and quality assurance testing.
-You will be introduced to the physical and operational principles of advanced medical imaging modalities including angiography, magnetic resonance imaging, ultrasound imaging and nuclear medicine imaging.
+You will examine in detail the equipment operation of computed tomography and its processes such as data acquisition, processing, reconstruction and display.
+You will further explore dose and image optimisation strategies and quality assurance testing, including image artefacts.
+You will also be introduced to the physical and operational principles of advanced and/or newly emerging medical imaging modalities such as angiography, magnetic resonance imaging, ultrasound imaging, nuclear medicine imaging, positron emission tomography CT, EOS and spectral CT.